 Consistent communication requires prioritization.
 How content strategists determine priorities and intervene in processes according to these priorities wherever content is relevant is the continuous theme of this book.
 Prioritization is understanding that not everything is equally important, especially when there is no infinite time and resources.
 It means that the person responsible for the content creation, measurement, and maintenance has a clear picture of the bigger plan and a sense of “why this, why now?”.

 The book contains a series of examples of prioritization.
 The tea company Adagio.com is one of the most instructive ones.
 It offers many opportunities to its customers to consume content, engage with the brand and create a community around it.
 What makes this example interesting is their ability to see through various choices and pick the most suitable ones, without overwhelming the user.

 Margot Bloomstein teaching a workshop at FH Joannum. (c)FH JOANNEUM/Miriam Weiß

 Content is more than text: Using message architecture to create cohesive user experiences

 Margot Bloomstein's approach is oriented towards the user experience and the role of content in user experience.
 The messages involved are crucial to textual content, but they are also conveyed by all other media and by the design of the interactions.
 In many organizations, new projects are motivated by design.
 This

-motivation often hides the danger of delivering something that does not mirror that the client imagined.
-A content strategist is responsible for the engagement of the stakeholders in the establishment of a project’s
+motivation often hides the danger of delivering something that does not mirror what the client imagined.
+A content strategist is responsible for the engagement of the stakeholders in establishing a project’s

 communication goals, in order for the content and design to work together and maintain a consistent brand voice and cohesive message architecture.